4oddy/tgbot_currency/README.md

 Simple Telegram bot to know exchange rate of each currency

+It works with Russian Central Bank API's integration

 Also with this bot you can translate one currency in other

 # how to start this bot